whatron/summy/README.md

 # Summy - Audio Summarizer

-A modern audio summarization application built with Tauri, React, and Python.
+A local-first, real-time audio transcription and summarization app built with Tauri, React, and Python.

+## Overview

+Summy is a local, privacy-respecting tool for real-time audio transcription and summarization.
+It captures audio from system and microphone inputs, transcribes it using a locally running Whisper model, and generates concise summaries using modern NLP models like BART or T5.
+Designed for lecture notes, meetings, and personal recordings, Summy operates fully offline to ensure user data privacy.

 ## Prerequisites